wp-plugins/yith-woocommerce-catalog-mode/readme.txt

 Tags: woocommerce, products, themes, yit, yith, e-commerce, shop, catalog mode, catalogue mode, remove add to cart, ask for price, ask price, asking for price, asking price, button remove, call, call for price, call me, call us, contact, email, hide add to cart, hide price
 Requires at least: 4.0
 Tested up to: 4.1.1
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-YITH WooCommerce Catalog Mode allows you to disable shop functions.
+YITH WooCommerce Catalog Mode, a plugin for disabling sales in your e-commerce and turn it into an e-commerce into an online catalogue.

 == Description ==

-YITH WooCommerce Catalog Mode lets you deactivate the selling features of your e-commerce site.
+YITH WooCommerce Catalog Mode is one of our the most appealing plugins for our customers who need to switch their e-commerce site into an online catalogue.
+Reasons for this switch may be a thousand, but most common ones are concerned with the need of our customers to perform maintenance actions in their warehouse without putting their site offline.
+Have you ever happened to take inventory and have to put your website down?
+How many potential customers lost!
+A catalogue gives you the opportunity to leave your products online and to let your customers contact you anyway for whatever question they might have.
+This increases customers' loyalty and you do not lose visibility online.

-With this plugin you can:
+Features:
-1. Create a showcase of your products
+* Enable/disable the plugin from option panel
-2. Temporarily deactivate the selling operations to perform maintenance actions in your warehouse without putting offline your site
+* Enable showing plugin settings for administrators also

-How it works:
+* Hide “Add to Cart” button in product detail page
-1. You can hide the "Add to cart" button in the site pages
+* Hide “Add to Cart” button in the other pages of the site (catalog, shop etc.)
-2. You can hide the "Cart" and "Checkout page and the "Cart" widget in the site pages
+* Hide “Cart” and “Checkout” pages and any reference to them

 Full documentation is available [here](http://yithemes.com/docs-plugins/yith-woocommerce-catalog-mode/).